B.App.Sc.(clin sc), B.Ost.Sc, Member of AOA.

 Study & work history

 Feeling markedly improved, I left Brisbane for Melbourne to study osteopathy for five years.
-After graduating in 2004, I returned to the Brisbane Osteopathic Centre to start work as an osteopath.
-I have since became a business partner and have been treating patients of all ages for over 15 years.
+After graduating in 2004, I returned to the Brisbane Osteopathic Centre to start in private practise.
+I have since became a business partner and have been treating patients of all ages for nearly 20 years.

 - musculoskeletal pain for all members of the family